matomo-org/developer-documentation/docs/mvc-in-piwik.md

 ### Controller Output

-Controller methods should `echo` their output instead of `return`ing it.
+Controller methods should `return`ing their output (as opposed to `echo`ing it).
 Piwik will assume the output is HTML and will automatically take care of the appropriate HTTP response headers.
 If you want to output something other than HTML you will have to output the **Content-Type** HTTP response header.
 For example:

     @header('Content-Type: application/json; charset=utf-8');